rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-22-8a2487b8e89c753a-sebi-order-for-compliance-notice-of-demand-for-recovery-certificate-no-8839-of-2.md

 source: sebi
 stocks: []
 tags:
-- recovery-certificate
-- portfolio-management
-- investment-advisory
 - compliance
 - enforcement
+- investment-adviser
+- portfolio-management
+- recovery
 - unregistered-services
 title: SEBI Order for Compliance - Notice of Demand for Recovery Certificate No. 8839 of 2025